gcallah/MiscWriting/VoiceOfCommunity/voices.md

 *******************

 While one senses that Nisbet himself is "rooting for" the plural community, his book is chiefly descriptive rather than advocatory.
-It also does not go into any depth as to how, exactly, the various forms of community relate to one another in a pluralistic society.
+It also does not go into any depth as to how, exactly, the various forms of community should relate to one another in a pluralistic society.

-To flesh out Nisbet's concept, I think it will be salutary to turn to the someone whose work Nisbet, as far as I can determine, does not discuss, and who, in his turn, does not seem aware of Nisbet: Michael Oakeshott.
+To flesh out Nisbet's concept, I think it will be beneficial to turn to the someone whose work Nisbet, as far as I can determine, does not discuss, and who, in his turn, does not seem aware of Nisbet: Michael Oakeshott.

 In one of Oakeshott's more famous essays, "The voice of poetry in the conversation of mankind," he examines the relationship between what he calls different "modes" of human utterance.
 In doing so, he is continuing, several decades later, an inquiry he had begun in his first book, *Experience and Its Modes*.
 There, he had posited that we humans can experience the world through different lenses, or as he calls them, modes.
 There is, for instance, the lens of practical experience, the lens of science, and the lens of history.
-In this new approach to the topic, he corrects what he has realized was an oversight in the earlier work, by acknowledging poetry (by which he means art in general) is another distinct mode.
+In this revisitation of the topic, he corrects an oversight in the earlier work, by acknowledging that poetry (by which he means art in general) is another distinct mode.

 Furthermore, where he had initially described the several modes as so distinct that it appeared they might as well just